vitalii-korchak/todo-list-exercise/README.md

 2. Select with sort options (alphabeticaly, creation date)
 3. List of todo items
   1. Item should have description, status(active/completed) and created date text
-  2. Item should have complete
+  2. Item should have complete button
-  3. By click on item should change statud to completed
+  3. By click on item status should be changed to completed

 ### Resources
 - https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_JS